muditha-silva/data-search-api/README.md

 ## Further improvements
 - Packing microservice in a Docker container and deploying to Kubernetes cluster.
-- Add Jenkinsfile for jenkin based ci/cd pipeline
+- Add Jenkinsfile for Jenkin based ci/cd pipelines
-- API authantication and Elasticsearch index (dataset) based autharization.
+- API authentication and Elasticsearch index (dataset) based authorization.
 - Add Kibana for data visualization